danielperna84/pyhomematic/README.rst

 An example.py can be found at https://github.com/danielperna84/pyhomematic

 Theoretically all Homematic devices will be automatically detected and directly provide the getValue and setValue methods needed to perform any action.
-Additionally, implemented devices provide convenirnce-properties and methods to perform certain tasks.
+Additionally, implemented devices provide convenience-properties and methods to perform certain tasks.

 For more information visit the Wiki: https://github.com/danielperna84/pyhomematic/wiki